Psychoanalysis

 Analysis with me

-Please contact me to organise a preliminary session.
+Please contact me to organise a preliminary session to discuss the offer of psychoanalysis.

 Richard B. Keys